 Features

 Consider other features such as the bottle opening, insulation, type of cap or whether the vessel has a built-in loop for easy clipping or can fit easily into a standard car cupholder.
-Many water bottles come with straws that tuck away like the Owala FreeSip or the Stanley IceFlow Straw Tumbler, or have straw lids like the Hydro Flask All Around Travel Tumbler that make it easy to grab and sip quickly.
+Many water bottles come with straws that tuck away like the Stanley IceFlow Straw Tumbler, or have straw lids like the Hydro Flask All Around Travel Tumbler that make it easy to grab and sip quickly.
 You may also want to check the bottle's compatibility with your water filter if you plan on taking it in the backcountry.
 If having really cold or hot water is important to you, pick an insulated bottle like many of the stainless steel options in our lineup.

 Our Process